Product next to service

 Seen in the system

 In the order all positions sit side by side, each with its own billing type, delivery status and amount.
-Four statuses run in parallel, the post-calculation compares order, project actuals and invoice.
+Four statuses run in parallel, and the post-calculation compares order, project actuals and invoice.

 Konzept & Umsetzung